glimmerjs/glimmer-vm/packages/@glimmer/syntax/lib/v2/README.md

 ### No-Resolver Situations

-In sloppy mode, there are free variables that have no `VariableResolutionContext` and therefore cannot be resolved.
+In loose mode, there are free variables that have no `VariableResolutionContext` and therefore cannot be resolved.
 These situations are a syntax error.

 #### Component Paths